isabella232/data-workbench.en-1/help/home/c-undst-ctrld-exp/t-en-ctrld-exp/c-mod-expckurl-prm.md

 ---
 description: The ExpCookieURL parameter can be used to test that your controlled experiment is working properly.
-seo-description: The ExpCookieURL parameter can be used to test that your controlled experiment is working properly.
-seo-title: Modifying the ExpCookieURL Paramter (Optional)
 solution: Insight,Analytics
 title: Modifying the ExpCookieURL Paramter (Optional)
 topic: Data workbench